el-rafa-dev/rhythinl/README.md

-## How use/Example
+## Quick Start/Example
 ```
-; this is only a little example
+; Here is a little example to get you started.
 ; the semicolon characther (; or #) is for comments inline
 ; here we will be create the main function
 ; thats will be a func type.